 No unnecessary losses.
 This category comprises interrupted transactions, so-called “abandoned shopping carts,” a high bounce rate, and a lost profit.
 It’s almost impossible to return a dissatisfied customer who left the e-tail website.
 Whereas high-quality work on website usability can prevent this situation.

 Before you start implementing any changes, consult experts about them.
 Professional web analytics has a significant advantage: such analysis allows tracking users’ behavior on electronic commerce sites.
 This is more reliable than just some verbal comments because, as you know, people often have difficulties formulating what they want.
 When you observe the behavior of users, it’s much easier to understand their goals and motives.

 When it comes to e-commerce, even supposedly tiny details play a crucial role.
 A product description, blocks with indicated advantages, photos, or size and color of a Buy button – there are many ways to optimize pages to increase traffic and improve conversion.
 Professionals of our agency have already launched hundreds of online stores, and we have tips for you on how to improve e-commerce usability, which will help you start earning more right now.

 Navigation and Structure

 Complicated and unclear navigation is one of the greatest mistakes you can often encounter in online stores.
-A website should have a structure that would allow users to find necessary information with a minimum number of clicks.
+Websites need a structure that would allow users to find necessary information with a minimum number of clicks.
 The ease of navigation stimulates visitors to spend more time on the site, reading its pages.
-Moreover, a well-thought-out structure of the electronic commerce platform is also critical for search engine optimization (SEO).
+Moreover, a well-thought-out structure of the electronic commerce platform is also critical for search engine optimization (SEO) and top search results

 Readability of Text